gracy90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+# Short Scripts
+Collection of scripts to learn usage of commands
-# Alias Script
+0. Alias
-A shortcut to run a different command
+1. Whoami